sngando88/linear-regression-project-tutorial/README.md

 # Linear Regression Project Tutorial
 <!-- endhide -->

-- In this project we will build a linear regression model to predict the insurance prima for an individual based on different factors.
+- In this project, we will build a linear regression model to predict the insurance prima for an individual based on different factors.
 - Start with your exploratory data analysis and data transformation if needed.
 - Build your baseline model, measure your results and optimize your model.
-- Finally, create a pipeline for your final model and put it in you app.py file.
+- Finally, create a pipeline for your final model and put it in your app.py file.

 ## 🌱  How to start this project

-You will not be forking this time, please take some time to read this instructions:
+You will not be forking this time, please take some time to read these instructions:

 1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
-2. Open the recently created repostiroy on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
+2. Open the recently created repository on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
-3. Once Gitpod VSCode has finished opening you start your project following the Instructions below.
+3. Once Gitpod VSCode has finished opening, start your project following the Instructions below.

 ## 🚛 How to deliver this project